 Probably part of the reason for its neglect is that it’s in Glendale.
 When most people think about LA architecture, they think of Downtown or Hollywood or the West Side.
 Generally speaking, the Valley isn’t seen as a hotbed of innovation in design, though it does have its share of interesting structures.
 No question, the GMSB is one of them.

 In surfing the net, I didn’t come up with a lot of information about the GMSB.
 Every web site I’ve been to mentions both Merrill Baird and the A.C.
-Martin firm, but it’s hard to say who was leading the process.
+Martin firm.
 Baird is pretty obscure.
 It seems not much is known about him.
 The only other examples of his work I could uncover were a few homes, all in pretty traditional styles.
 Based on what I’ve seen, his involvement in a cutting-edge modern structure like the GMSB is pretty surprising.
-It’s tempting to give credit for the building’s striking design to A.C.
-Martin, but who knows.
-Baird’s residential clients probably dictated the style of the houses.
-Maybe he had more to offer than his previous work suggests.
-Also, the Los Angeles Conservancy’s web site does credit Baird with revealing the supporting pylons by removing decorative columns that were originally part of the GMSB’s design.
+It seems he had more to offer than his previous work suggests.
+The Los Angeles Conservancy’s web site credits Baird with revealing the supporting pylons by removing decorative columns that were originally part of the GMSB’s design.
 Click on the link below to read more.

 There are three stories of offices, but the building is lifted off the ground at its base by concrete supports.
 To enter the GMSB, you walk down into the central courtyard, and then use the stairs or the elevator to get to the upper floors.
 All the offices open onto the central atrium, and there are plenty of windows allowing workers to enjoy natural light.
 Even though traffic is constantly flowing on the surrounding streets, the space at the center of the building is quiet and peaceful.